PREPARING FOR YOUR BUSINESS HEADSHOT AND PORTRAIT SESSION

 6. HAIR AND MAKEUP.

-You know your skin and hair better than I do.
-If you think you can handle it, go for it.
+First things first- you know your skin and hair better than I do.
+If you think you can handle it yourself, go for it.

-If you need any recommendations, shoot me an email via my contact page and I will forward you to good people who do it well.
+If you need any recommendations for local hair and makeup pros, shoot me an email via my contact page and I will forward you to good people who do it well.

 DAY OF THE SESSION